-Fortunately, the examinee should not experience stressful polygraph exam.
-Having complete information about the exam and how it works can help you get a glimpse of your attitude to pass the exam in order to make you one step closer to excellent criminal justice position for you.
+Fortunately, the examiner should not experience stressful polygraph exam.
+Having complete information about the exam and how it works can help you get a glimpse of your attitude to pass the exam in order to make you one step closer to an excellent criminal justice position for you.
 But the purpose of this article is not to teach you how to beat the polygraph exam; instead, it describes the details of the polygraph test process to reduce your worries.

 The real polygraph test starts after the applicant completes the questionnaire.
 The polygraph device’s components and tools are attached to the applicant.
 While the examinee answers the examinee’s questions, the device records vital and psychophysiological signs.
-Then, the examiner asks yes or no questions like is your name John.
+Then, the examiner asks yes or no questions like is your name, John.
 Next, control questions are asked.
-This section takes least amount of time.
+This section takes the least amount of time.
 The aim of pre-employment polygraph test is to characterize whether or not an applicant is being honest on his job application.
 Any signs of deception may result in disqualification from employment.

 Indeed, pre-employment polygraph tests have played a major role in finding many serious crimes that might otherwise be undetected.
 During the test, the examinee confesses in his pre-test interview.